awhaston/awhaston/README.md

-Hello 👋!
-My name is Wyatt 🧑‍💻!
+My name is Wyatt!
 I am a full time embedded software engineer that also enjoys building web apps.

 🎓 Bachelor of Information Technology at Kennesaw State University